locoframework/loco-js-model/README.md

 ![logo](https://raw.githubusercontent.com/artofcodelabs/artofcodelabs.github.io/master/assets/ext/loco_logo_trans_sqr-300px.png)

-# 🚧 This documentation is under construction.
-Come back soon! 🚧

 > Missing model layer for modern JavaScript

 # 🧐 What is Loco-JS-Model?

 It can be said that **Loco-JS-Model** is a model part of [**Loco-JS**](http://github.com/locoframework/loco-js), which __can be used separately__.
-**Loco-JS** is in turn a front-end part of [**Loco-Rails**](http://github.com/locoframework/loco-rails), which can be used separately as well.
+**Loco-JS** is in turn a front-end part of [**Loco-Rails**](http://github.com/locoframework/loco-rails).
+It can be used separately as well.
 And **Loco-Rails** is a back-end part of the whole [**Loco**](http://github.com/locoframework) framework and it requires **Loco-JS** to work.

-But **Loco-Rails** is just a concept to simplify communication between front-end and back-end code.
+**Loco-Rails** is just a concept to simplify communication between front-end and back-end code.
 You can implement it in other languages or frameworks as well.
 I am a Rails programmer that's why I created **Loco** for **Rails**.

 This is how we can visualize this: